ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 # Introduction

-Computing service architectures have evolved from single service site to multiple, sometimes collaborative, service sites to address various issues, such as long response times, or suboptimal utilization of service and network resources.
+Computing service architectures have evolved from single service site to multiple, sometimes collaborative, service sites to address various issues such as long response times or suboptimal utilization of service and network resources (e.g., resource under-utilization or exhaustion).

 The underlying networking infrastructures that include computing resources usually provide relatively static service dispatching, e.g., the selection of the service instances for a request.
 In such infrastructures, service-specific traffic is often directed to the closest service site from a routing perspective without considering the actual network state (e.g., traffic congestion conditions) or the service site state.